FijiAura/Freedom/README.md

   <img src="https://avatars2.githubusercontent.com/u/5411890" alt="MultiMC logo"/>
 </p>

-MultiMC
+Freedom
 =======

-MultiMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.
+Freedom is a custom launcher for Minecraft that focuses on predictability, long term stability, simplicity, and Freedom.

 ## Development
-If you want to contribute, talk to us on [Discord](https://discord.gg/multimc) first.
+If you want to contribute, Don't put any malware.

 While blindly submitting PRs is definitely possible, they're not necessarily going to get accepted.